 If you are a member of the media, you may contact our media relations representative at firstname.lastname@example.org.

 When you think of swimming pool design, the first image that might come to mind could be a large pool of crystal clear water.
-Before putting the first shovel in the ground or upgrading an older center, many factors need to be addressed for aquatic facilities.
-The programming and planning of aquatic facilities for both recreational and competitive use include collaborating with clients and the design team to create a plan that enhances and optimizes their vision and goals and site conditions.
+Before putting the first shovel in the ground or upgrading an older center, many factors need to be addressed for these unique aquatic facilities.
+The programming , planning, and rehabilitation of aquatic facilities for both recreational and competitive use include collaborating with clients, the design team and even end users to create a plan that enhances and optimizes their vision and goals.

-“For the majority of aquatic facilities, project planning for environmental, facility, geotechnical, and material factors is critical,” says Matt Reynolds, Department Manager of Aquatics for Terracon in Concord, CA. “By assisting our clients in evaluating sites and identifying goals and objectives, we create a strategy to design new aquatic facilities or renovate existing aquatic facilities, optimizing end-user benefits.”
+“For the majority of aquatic facilities, project planning for environmental, facility, geotechnical, and material factors is critical,” says Matt Reynolds, Department Manager of Aquatics for Terracon.
+“By assisting our clients in evaluating sites and identifying goals and objectives, we create a strategy to design new aquatic facilities or renovate existing aquatic facilities, optimizing end-user benefits.”

 Aquatic projects have the potential to pose interesting challenges.
 A unique one is known as a “floating shell.”
 This occurs when hydrostatic pressure below the pool floor is so significant that when a pool is empty, it pushes the shell upward, creating large cracks, leaks and destroying pool piping.
 Once again, several different disciplines are needed to accurately address the related issues – geotechnical study which provides structural engineers with the best information to minimize foundation design issues while meeting applicable building codes and standards.
-Additionally, design standards to the pool engineering should be developed by a plumbing engineer to ensure that the system provides hydrostatic relief valves in each main drain sump and a sight sump to allow pool operators to view the ground water level with respect to the bottom of the pool prior to any pool draining procedures, thereby avoiding movement by the pool shell.
+Additionally, design standards to the pool engineering should be developed by a plumbing engineer to ensure that the system provides hydrostatic relief valves in each main drain sump and a sight sump to allow pool operators to view the in-ground water level with respect to the bottom of the pool prior to any pool draining procedures, thereby avoiding movement by the pool shell.

-An aquatic project schedule should account for materials testing to verify materials quality per specified requirements.
+An aquatic project should account for materials testing to verify materials quality per specified requirements.
 Swimming pool shells are typically constructed of reinforced concrete and require rebar inspection, concrete placement inspection, and test panel materials testing.
-The pool shell is designed to be watertight without any finishes applied, and Terracon can provide water tightness testing is a recommended quality control measure.
-For existing pool shells that have moved, cracked, or are leaking, a forensic evaluation of the existing concrete may be required.
-Consulting and design for remediation of concrete and compatible waterproofing membranes and finishes is often needed to provide clients with the most reliable renovation to maximize facility longevity.
+The pool shell is designed to be watertight without any finishes applied, so verification by water tightness testing is a recommended quality control measure.
+For existing pool shells that have moved, cracked, or are leaking, a forensic evaluation of the existing concrete by professionals with specific experience in concrete and compatible waterproofing membranes and surface finishes is needed to provide clients with the most reliable renovation to maximize facility longevity.

 Ever notice a breeze in older buildings, even when it is not windy?
 Many buildings are leaking air, which means the owners are losing money.
 The Charlotte Mecklenburg School System (CMSS), one of the largest in the United States with a $1.3 billion operating budget, decided to take action to identify buildings in the school system that might be exhibiting air leakage.
 Full Story